MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 ## Debug with Attach to Process

 The [Debugging](prop-pages/debugging-linux.md) property page for Visual Studio projects, and the **Launch.vs.json** settings for CMake projects, have settings that enable you to attach to a running process.
 If you require more control beyond what is provided in those settings, you can place a file named `Microsoft.MIEngine.Options.xml` in the root of your solution or workspace.
-Here is a simple example:
+Here's a simple example:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>